mayur-dhake/MayurDs_Projects/README.md

 # MayurDs_Projects
-This is the repository where the projects are stored which are built by me.
+This is the repository where you can see the  projects built by me.